The Waikato West Coast Wilderness

 DAY ONE MT, L, D

-We have an exciting experience for you all today, as we head north stopping first at the beautiful Waihi Beach for morning tea.
-After the beach break we will call in to the Woodturners Café for lunch before journeying to Tuakau Jetty.
+We have an exciting experience for you all today, as we head north stopping along the way for morning tea.
+After the beach break we will call in to the Woodturners Café to pick up our picnic lunch before journeying to Tuakau Jetty.
 Here, we board the 22 metre houseboat “Discovery 1”, a state-of-the-art luxury palace on water.
 We will partake in a scrumptious boxed lunch on board along with plentiful tea and coffee.
 We depart historic Lapwood Landing and cruise upriver accompanied by the spectacular moving landscape of the Waikato Riverland, with its Maori culture, towering ancient cliffs, early history, water activities, and abundant bird life.
 We are following in the wake of the old paddle steamers which plied supplies upriver to Hamilton before the establishment of road and rail.
 This section of the Waikato River plays a significant part in New Zealand’s unsettled colonial history as the backdrop to the Maori Wars that were fought here from 1863 – 1864.
 As we cruise up the river, we will pass the location of the old Tuakau Sand Plant and if you look carefully under the trees, you’ll spy skeletons of abandoned barges.
 Learn more about the fascinating history of the Tuakau Bridge.
-Once we’ve disembarked, we will travel to the west coast township of Raglan where we will be spending our first night.
+Once we’ve disembarked, we will travel to the west coast township of Raglan where we will be spending our first night. .

 DAY TWO B, L, D

 After breakfast we are in for a treat – a hairy feet treat to be exact.
 Ten years ago, when Sir Peter Jackson’s film crew turned up to Mangaotaki Valley near Piopio to film The Hobbit and put Warwick and Suzie Denize’s farm on the map, no one knew how much life was going to change.
 Our exploration with the Piopio Hairy Feet Tour will showcase the unusual rock formations, massive limestone cliffs, native forest, working sheep & cattle farm and the locations for the extensive film shoot.
 After a picnic morning tea, we’ll be off to the Awakino Hotel for a pub lunch and from there we will be enjoying a scenic drive and a stop off to access Waikawau beach through the famous Waikawau Beach Tunnel – cut into the sandstone cliffs in 1911 by three men armed only with picks and shovels.
 Our next stop off will be Marokopa Village and the 35 metre waterfalls of the same name.
-Some say the most impressive and photogenic falls in New Zealand so make sure you click away and marvel at their beauty before we take in another local natural wonder - Mangapohue Natural Bridge and gorge.
+Some say they are the most impressive and photogenic falls in New Zealand so make sure you click away and marvel at their beauty before we take in another local natural wonder - Mangapohue Natural Bridge and gorge.
 The 17 metre limestone arch is the remains of an ancient cave system and the walk highlights the stalactite-like formations, farmland and 25 million-year-old fossilised oysters that are exposed in the limestone outcrops.
-After all that we will have worked up a mean appetite so the sumptuous BBQ & buffet at Roselands Restaurant is going to be most welcome for us tonight!
-It’s back to Waitomo Lodge for our overnight stay.
+We will dine on-site at the Motor Inn tonight.

 We will begin our day after breakfast by gliding silently beneath thousands of magical glowworms in our tour boats within the Waitomo Glowworm Caves.
 This iconic attraction has been running since the 1880s and the limestone caves have a fascinating history dating back 30 million years to when they began to form.
-We will have our morning tea here before setting out for Otorohanga where we will be stopping in for our tour at the Kiwi House and Native Bird Park.
+We will have our morning tea here before setting out for Otorohanga where we will be stopping for our tour at the Kiwi House and Native Bird Park.
 Find out more about the active brown kiwi breeding program and donate to its ongoing work.
-Lunch and a look through town before heading home.
+After our furry encounter it's time for some lunch and a look through town before heading home.

 VIP Club Member Price - Tauranga